Ka Ipu ‘Aina (Container for the Land)

 - Finally, Matson makes a $1,000 cash contribution to each of the non-profits that successfully complete a cleanup initiative.

-Process: The application and confirmation process will ONLY be conducted on-line via Matson Foundation’s application, available on this website.
+ONLINE ONLY: The application and confirmation process will ONLY be conducted on-line via Matson Foundation’s application, available on this website.
 Applications are now a two-step process which will involve, first, being approved as eligible to conduct a cleanup and, second, the confirmation process, involving selection and confirmation of date and location.

 Open Application Period